cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 ### ReactJS

-If you want to create your widget using **ReactJS** (recommended), you must put your `widget.js` file (and optionally `backend.js` file) into the `src` directory along with any other required files.
+If you want to write your widget in **ReactJS** (recommended), you must put your `widget.js` file (and optionally `backend.js` file) into the `src` directory along with any other required files.
 In the `widget.js` file, you can use `import` to include the additional files.
 You can split the widget into a number of files.
 You can also use ES6 features.

-Using this method, the widget's directory structure will look as follows:
+In this method, the widget directory structure will look as follows:
 ```
 /widgets
    /my-widget